LEADING OFF: Discipline on deck for Harper-Strickland brawl

 Nationals slugger Bryce Harper and Giants reliever Hunter Strickland are certain to soon get penalized by Major League Baseball after their fight in San Francisco.
 Hit in the hip by a 98 mph heater, Harper charged the mound, flung his helmet and traded punches to the head with Strickland.
 They both were ejected, but no injuries were reported after the benches and bullpens emptied.
 They had not faced each other since Harper hit two home runs off Strickland in the 2014 NL playoffs.
 "You never want to get suspended or anything like, but sometimes you just got to go and get them and can't hesitate," Harper said.
 "You either go to first base or you go after him and I decided to go after him."

-Angels star Mike Trout might decide on whether he'll undergo surgery for a torn ligament in his left thumb.
+Angels star Mike Trout has opted to have surgery for a torn ligament in his left thumb.
 The two-time AL MVP was hurt Sunday making a headfirst slide on a stolen base in Miami.
-Trout has been put on the disabled list for the first time in his career, and surgery could sideline him for eight weeks.
+Trout has been put on the disabled list for the first time in his career, and surgery Wednesday will sideline him for six to eight weeks.
 The 25-year-old outfielder is hitting .337 with 16 home runs.

 CAUSE FOR CONCERN